zulip/trello-to-zulip/README.md

    I currently run this during 'working hours' via `cron`.
-The script attempts to be a good citizen by keeping track of the last action date, stored in a file named `.trello-to-zulip-date`, and sending that along in the in the requests for activity.
+The script attempts to be a good citizen by keeping track of the last action date, stored in a file named `.trello-to-zulip-date`, and sending that along  in the requests for activity.